Bakeover: Chocolate Chip Ripple Cookies

 Glaze!

 1. Measure out the dairy free milk in a measuring cup and add the vanilla bean paste (this gives it those beautiful bean bits!
 But you can use extract).
 Add powdered sugar and whisk with a fork until the mixture is smooth.
+This tends to be a little runny, but you can play with the recipe to adjust powdered sugar or milk quantities to get the consistency right.

 2. With a spoon, take a level spoonful of glaze and glaze each scone.